michaelwfc/csapp/docs/machine-level-representation-of-programs.md

 ### 3.10.1 Understanding Pointers

 - Every pointer has an associated type.
-- Every pointer has a value
+- Every pointer has a value:
+  This value is an address of some object of the designated type.
+  The special NULL (0) value indicates that the pointer does not point anywhere.
 - Pointers are created with the ‘&’ operator.
 - Pointers are dereferenced with the ‘*’ operator
 - Arrays and pointers are closely related